 Liz practises mindfulness through formal meditation and informally in her daily life.
 She approaches mindfulness with humour and humanity, fostering an inclusive and welcoming atmosphere.

 What is included

 2 nights accommodation; all mindfulness sessions; a welcome meal on Friday evening; a hot and cold breakfast both mornings; refreshments throughout the weekend; as well as use of all the facilities, including a self-catering kitchen; licensed bar and restaurant.

-Places are from £239 – £299 based on full occupancy of the accommodation chosen.
+(This is based on full occupancy of the accommodation chosen).